-I love brussels sprouts roasted, sautéed, shaved thin into salads, just about any way you can prepare them.
-While I created this recipe for Thanksgiving, it’s good anytime brussels sprouts are in season.
+I love Brussels sprouts!
+Roasted, sautéed, shaved thin into salads, just about any way when they are in season.
 Thanksgiving dinners can be heavy duty with mashed potatoes, sweet potatoes, dressing, turkey and gravy, not to mention dessert.
 This year I decided on a lighter vegetable side dish.
-They came out so good, I knew you’d enjoy them.
+They came out so good, I knew you'd enjoy them.
 Plus, this is cooked on your stovetop, not in the oven, so if your oven is busy, no problem.

 - 1 ½ pounds of fresh whole Brussels sprouts

 - 1 lemon

 - Fresh or dried thyme leaves

 - Salt and pepper